 This is a suggested approach based on guidance from the UK Council for Internet Safety for all staff and for DSLs and senior leaders.
+Amend or add to this as applicable to reflect your own approach.

 Your responsibilities when responding to an incident.